-Safeguarding Policy 2023
+Safeguarding Policy Draft

-Landau Forte Academy QEMS and Tamworth Sixth Form
+Landau Forte QEMS and Tamworth Sixth Form

-This policy is available on our Academy website and is available on request from the Academy office.
-We also inform Parents/Carers about this policy when their son/daughter joins our Academy and through our Academy newsletter.
+This policy is available on our website and is available on request.
+We inform parents and carers about this policy when their child(ren) join our setting.

 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the statutory guidance
+In addition, all staff are provided with Part One of the statutory guidance.

-Keeping Children Safe in Education 2023
+Keeping Children Safe 2024